hypersign-protocol/hid-node/README.md

 make install
 ```

 The binary `hid-noded` will be generated in `$GO_PATH/bin` directory.
-To explore its functionalities, type `hid-noded --help` im a seperate terminal window.
+To explore its functionalities, type `hid-noded --help` in a seperate terminal window.

 #### Running the Blockchain